google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 Enable the async call stack feature to gain more visibiliy into the execution of your asynchronous function calls.

-1. Open the *Sources* panel of DevTools.
+1. Open the **Sources** panel of DevTools.

-2. On the *Call Stack* pane, enable the *Async* checkbox.
+2. On the **Call Stack** pane, enable the **Async** checkbox.

-In the video below, the first time that the code is paused and the call stack is expanded, there is only one call in the stack.
-The user then enables the call stack, resumes script execution, triggers the breakpoint, and then expands the call stack.
-This time, there are four functions in the call stack.
+In the video below, the user triggers a breakpoint and then expands the call stack.
+The call stack only contains one call.
+The user then enables the async call stack feature by enabling the **Async** checkbox, resumes script execution, triggers the breakpoint again, and then expands the call stack.
+This time, the call stack contains four calls.

-{% animation videos/async-call-stack-demo.mp4 %}
+{% animation animations/async-call-stack-demo.mp4 %}

 ### Tip: name functions to improve call stack readability